shango/shango.github.io/aws_workstation.md

    aws configure
    ```

-4. When prompted, enter your AWS log in credentials.
+4. When prompted, enter your AWS login credentials.

 5. For the **Default Region**, enter the region you set when you created the instance.